seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

         - Register a New Account.
     - Test Data:
         - Register with valid credentials.
-        - Register with invalid or incomplete information.
+        - Register with invalid or incomplete information (not valid email, and not valid password)
     - Expected Outcome:
         - Confirm successful registration with valid data and appropriate error handling for invalid data.
 8. Click on the "Sign In" link.